MichaelMireku/PermaStore-Alpha/docs/README.md

 POST /peers
 ```

-Add a peer to the PermaStore network.
+Add a peer to the PermastoreIt network.

 **Request:**
 - Method: POST